markspan/markspan.github.io/_posts/2021-01-05-evtplugins.md

 ![VAS](/images/VAS1.png)

-There are 3 names relevant for the VAS item: the name of the sketchpad to interact with, the name of the line element (on this sketchpad) on which the cursor moves, and the name of the cursor. optionally, there is the possibility to animate a timer (again, on the names sketchpad), counting down to the "end of response".
+There are 3 names relevant for the VAS item: the name of the sketchpad to interact with, the name of the line element (on this sketchpad) on which the cursor moves, and the name of the cursor.
+Optionally, there is the possibility to animate a timer (again, on the names sketchpad), counting down to the "end of response".
 If this element is used, it also must be named.

 ![VAS config](/images/VAS-config.png)

 There is also a configuration item "Start value".
 This value sets the starting point of the VAS cursor, when the rotary encoder is used.
 At the moment it is not functional (:().
 Because of this, the item can now only be used with the mouse as input device.

 The relative complexity of the VAS item led to the inclusion of a bare-bones example of its use.
-This example can be found under Tools|Example experiments in OpenSesame.
+This example can be found under Tools | Example experiments in OpenSesame.

 ---